Driving Piles in the Skull Cave on a rainy day.

 Before climbers re-named it, the Skull Cave used to be named Old Maid's Kitchen, which is what the town locals still call it.
 Apparently an Old Maid of sorts used it as a kitchen to cook for some menfolk.
 Not much else is known.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Skull Cave:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Skull Cave:

 Skull Fuck 5.13c 8a+ 30 X- 31 E7 7a Sport, Chipped, 1 pitch, 40'